DrakeDong0/DrakeDong0/README.md

 Outside of school, you might find me playing pickup at the local park or losing my marbles solving [leetcode](https://leetcode.com/u/drakedong0/) problems.
 Some of my interests include:

 - 🏀 Basketball, 🏐 Volleyball, and 🤺 Fencing
+- 🎮 Esports
 - 🚌 Urban Planning & Interior Design
-- 📺 Modern/War History
-- 🎮 Esports
 - 🌎 Travels

 ***